-For discounted room reservations starting at $149-$199 at Aria, please click on the link below.
+For discounted room reservations at Aria, please click on the link below.

-For discounted room reservations at Vdara at $129-$179, please click on the link below.
+For discounted room reservations at Vdara, please click on the link below.

 Now for the ENTIRE OFFICE TEAM (Limit 2 Staff at Auxiliary Tuition to Each Doctor), an educational high fidelity simulation experience for successful management of complications to optimize your team’s reactions and responses.

 This course is intended for dental practitioners providing IV moderate sedation and/or deep sedation/general anesthesia.
 Emergency scenarios will be customized to the type and depth of sedation & anesthesia you provide, and the emergencies you are likely to encounter.
 Course space is limited to provide each registrant with a high student – faculty ratio and an optimal educational hands-on experience.

 We encourage staff to attend with their doctor to get the best team training experience, but due to high demand for this course, it is limited to two staff per doctor.
 It is suggested that staff be fully prepared by the doctor prior to coming to the course.